Welcome to my post!

 The diagram below illustrates this:

-When you need to define a set of configurations that are visible to your application components (start up, controllers and classes), then use the Singleton lifetime.
+A typical usage scenario is when you need to define a set of configurations that are visible to your application components (start up, controllers and classes).

-With Scoped lifetime, the interface you want to instantiate will span the lifetime of the request or controller.
+With a Scoped service, the lifetime of the service instance that you want to instantiate will span the lifetime of the request or controller.
+Each request in the web application corresponds to each request that is sent to the web application.
+The diagram below illustrates this:

 The diagram below illustrates this:

-Use this for web session user contexts and data access contexts will vary and require isolation for security and concurrency reasons.
+Typical usage scenarios are within web session user contexts and data access contexts ensuring isolation and uniqueness for security and concurrency reasons.

 Transient lifetime